OUR ADVICE ON CORONAVIRUS

 - A new, continuous cough – this means you’ve started coughing repeatedly.

-On Monday 16 March the government updated its advice to people who are unwell.
-Anyone who has coronavirus symptoms such as a high temperature, dry cough and lives alone is advised to isolate themselves at home for seven days.
-Additionally, anyone who shares a home with someone who has coronavirus symptoms should also self- isolate at home for 14 days.
+Following Government guidance, anyone who has coronavirus symptoms such as a high temperature, dry cough or shortness of breath, is advised to isolate themselves at home for seven days.
+Additionally, anyone who shares a home with someone who has coronavirus symptoms should also self- isolate at home for 10 days.

 Self-isolation means that you must avoid contact with other people to prevent spreading the virus to others.
 So we will be unable to visit anyone who is self-isolating.